walkasjesus/walkasjesus_framework/README.md

 `./jesus_commandments_website/install.sh`

 2. Initialize database
-_This will initialize a first database structure with all required tables_
+_This will initialize a first database structure with all required tables, or update existing tables with the latest migrations to apply_

 `./jesus_commandments_website/update_database.sh`

-3. Fill the database
+3. Import all commandments into the database
-_This will import all the CSV's into the database_
+_This will import the following commandments CSV into the database:_

-The following CSV's will be imported:

 * [jesus_commandments_biblereferences](https://github.com/jesuscommandments/jesus_commandments_biblereferences)
   _Repository for the Jesus Commandments Framework where all the commandments with all their related Bible References are stored in a CSV_

+`./jesus_commandments_website/import_commandments.sh`

+4. Import all media resources into the database
+_This will import the following media CSV into the database:_

 * [jesus_commandments_media](https://github.com/jesuscommandments/jesus_commandments_media)
   _Repository for the Jesus Commandments Framework where all the resources (movies, songs, blogs, sermons, testimonies, etc) in all languages are stored in a CSV_

-`./jesus_commandments_website/fill_database.sh`
+`./jesus_commandments_website/import_media.sh`

-4. Create admin user
+5. Create admin user
 _This will create an admin user_

 Copy an example file to create the admin user: